Webellissimo0606/Queuemart-Laravel-/readme.md

 ## About This Project

-This project of for Queuemart company in Malaysia (CEO --- Nic)
+This project of for Queuemart company (CEO --- Nic)

 This is Web app.
 This is consists of Admin and Frontend